luyao777/HBP-pytorch/README.md

 Official Caffe implementation of Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition is [HERE](https://github.com/ChaojianYu/Hierarchical-Bilinear-Pooling)

+The main code is uploaded.

-The rest part will be uploaded later.
+The README part will be updated later.